Skip to content

 2. Update storage billing model for a dataset to the recommended storage billing model.

-The dataset configuration can be adjusted by running DDL statement:
+You can adjust the dataset configuration by running a DDL statement:

 );